bigby-framework/bigby/packages/bigby/README.md

 - 🐙 Code: [bigby-framework/bigby](https://github.com/bigby-framework/bigby)
 - 🐦 Twitter: [@BigbyFramework](https://twitter.com/bigbyframework)

+## Features

+- Written in TypeScript, use it with any flavor of JavaScript
+- Use it to build 2D (via [PIXI.js](https://www.pixijs.com/)) or 3D (via [Babylon.js](https://www.babylonjs.com/)) games
+- Out of the box support for audio, game controllers, VR/AR and more
+- Clean Entity and Behavior based design

 ## Contributing

 Bigby is split into various small-ish packages, all of which are developed in sync within a Lerna-powered monorepo.
 To get started, clone the repository, and run the following commands: